zbiko/advent_of_code_2023/README.md

 # Advent of Code 2023 : Rust solutions

-This repo contains my solutions of Advent Of Code 2023: https://adventofcode.com/2023 in Rust
+This repo contains my solutions of Advent Of Code 2023 wrotten in Rust: https://adventofcode.com/2023

 # Usage